mike-north/ember-octane-workshop/notes/10-auth-service.md

   @service auth;
 ```

-and update the `handleSignIn` function to make use of it
+Update the `handleSignIn` function to make use of it.

 ```diff
    handleSignIn(value) {